Kiljan/WorkVacations/README.md

     - [For additional database management](#for-additional-database-management)
   - [To do](#to-do)

-This is a simple application using Spring Security.
+Functionalities:

-The passwords are retrieved from databases and are hacked using BCrypt.
+- Spring Security (site is protected against Cross Site Request Forgery (CSRF)),

-The site is also protected against Cross Site Request Forgery (CSRF).
+- Administrator panel separated from other users (USER or ADMIN roles),

-An administrator account is added here.
+- Ability to add, remove and modify users by a user with the ADMIN role from the holiday database,

-The functions are: adding and removing users from the holiday database, updating work time.
+- Passwords are retrieved from databases and validated using BCrypt.

 ## Build maven project